 - Ability of services and infrastructure

 (e.g. flood management and education

 etc) to handle the new development.

 Detailed consultation was undertaken

 with the widest possible range of service

 providers and statutory undertakers as

 part of the formulation of the SPDs.
 The

 requirements identified by them and set

 out in the Core Strategy are therefore

 robustly carried forward into subsequent

 planning applications and associated legal

 agreements;

 - Delivery of high quality development.
 This is a key concern of the Council and the original suite of documents and plans was put together with this clear objective.
 The documents have been further tested via a detailed legal checking process and it is considered that they are as robust as possible in the context of the type of document that they are.
 These matters will be dealt with in more detail through the later planning application processes and will be subject to further consultation and consideration at that time;

 - Further development beyond the headline figures for each SDL.
 The numbers required from the SDLs and the densities to be achieved are set out by the Core Strategy and endorsed by the Inspector at the EiP and developers will be expected to work within the policy framework;

 - Transport issues.
 The SDLs have been traffic modelled and the outputs show that the SDL package once delivered will achieve a nil detriment scenario in 2026.
-A more detailed assessment has confirmed this is the case, based upon the Council's preferred transport option modelling.
+A more detailed assessment of North Wokingham has confirmed this is the case, based upon the Council's preferred transport option.
 Residents wanted specific details of road alignments, routes or junction details.
-This was particularly the case for this SPD in North Wokingham in relation to the Northern Relief Road/ Ashridge Interchange issue which has been subject to further modelling as recommended by the EiP Inspector and, for instance in Arborfield particularly in relation to the by-pass and Park Lane.
-To a lesser extent this was also true of the South Wokingham Southern Distributor Road and the Shinfield Eastern Relief Road.
-There has also been concern as

-to the impact of off-site works on minor roads, particularly in respect of how the character of the roads will be protected.
+This was particularly the case, for instance in North Wokingham in relation to the Northern Relief Road/Ashridge Interchange issue which has been subject to further modelling as recommended by the EiP Inspector and in Arborfield particularly in relation to the by-pass and Park Lane.
+To a lesser extent this was also true of the South Wokingham Southern Distributor Road and in the case of this SPD, the Shinfield Eastern Relief Road.
+There has - also been concern as to the impact of offsite works on minor roads, particularly in respect of how the character of the roads will be protected.
 A number of specific roads were suggested in representations.
 These are matters that will be dealt with in more detail through the planning application process and will be subject of further public consultation at that time.
-Traffic modelling has been completed and on-going discussions with the Highways Agency and neighbouring authorities will help to inform and refine transport solutions to issues within the SDL and, through the IDC SPD, to those outside but influenced by the SDL; and

-Other matters: A large number of respondents sought details outside of the scope of the SPD.
-For instance, many wanted clarification of what will happen to Emmbrook Secondary School (North Wokingham) or questioned the logic of closure of Ryeish Green Secondary School (South of M4).
+Traffic modelling has been completed and ongoing discussions with the Highways Agency and neighbouring authorities will help inform and refine transport solutions; and - Other matters: A large number of respondents sought details outside of the scope of the SPD.
+For instance, many wanted clarification of what will happen to Emmbrook Secondary School (North Wokingham) or questioned the logic of closure of Ryeish Green Secondary School

+(South of M4).
 Others wanted specific details of how closure or partial closure of railway crossings (South Wokingham) would work.
 Others sought details or reassurances of matters that will be dealt with in more detail through the planning application process and will be subject of further public consultation at that time.

-2.4.10 A further 80 responses were received after 23 March 2010 i.e. after the consultation ended.
+2.4.10 A further 80 responses were received after 23 March.
 These raised no new issues which had not already been addressed via those received before that date.
-All responses were summarised and are referred to within the statement of consultation.
+All responses were summarised and now form a background paper to the Statement of Consultation.